luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

 --> Run MCP2TRF.py via command line and follow the prompts.
 MCP2TRF.py requires input data in the form of:
 1. a fasta file with up to 1000 MCP sequences
 2. a csv file that includes the columns "Virus_ID" and "MCP_Sequence".
 Any additional columns are left in place in the final result, but are not used.\
+    OUTPUT: Results are provided in the file MCP2TResults.csv.
     NOTE: We advise you to add a leading column before the data, ie: do not make "Virus_ID" or "MCP_Sequence" the first column.
     We've encountered issues with text parsing in the first column header, and that bug is currently under investigation.